glennhenry/cs-notes/docs/compilers-and-programming-languages/15-compiler-optimization/compiler-optimization.md

 As much as optimization benefits us, it can make debugging and decompilation challenging, since the original code is gone.
 For example, result, breakpoints, line numbers, and variable values observed during debugging may not directly correspond to the original source code.

-Some type of optimization :
+Some type of optimization:

-- **Simplification** : This includes removing redundancy and removing unnecessary computations.
+- **Simplification**: This includes removing redundancy and removing unnecessary computations.
-- **Control flow** : Targets control flow structure (e.g., loops and conditionals), such as reducing the number of branching to reduce [pipelining stall](/computer-organization-and-architecture/cpu-design#pipelining).
+- **Control flow**: Targets control flow structure (e.g., loops and conditionals), such as reducing the number of branching to reduce [pipelining stall](/computer-organization-and-architecture/cpu-design#pipelining).
-- **Memory and registers** : Efficient and correct allocation of registers and memory to reduce their usage and improve speed.
+- **Memory and registers**: Efficient and correct allocation of registers and memory to reduce their usage and improve speed.
 For example, we can store frequently used variables in registers instead of the memory to increase access speed.

 ### Constant Folding